WafaaBajjouk/RL_Project/Readme.md

 # Rubik's Cube Solver using Reinforcement Learning

-This project aims to solve the Rubik's Cube using feature-based Q-Learning and a pattern database.
-The algorithm quickly estimates the best moves by recording the minimum number of moves required to solve specific parts or patterns of the cube.
+This project aims to solve the Rubik's Cube using feature-based Q-Learning using Memory Replay and a pattern database.

 ## Overview